hoanganh25991/threejs-monk-journey/fuctional-requirement/player-model.md

 # Player Model Creation in Three.js

-### Overview of the Monk Character

-- **Head**:
-  - **Shape**: Rounded, typically bald or with a simple hairstyle.
-  - **Color**: Natural skin tone.

-- **Attire**:
-  - **Robe**: Loose-fitting, often in shades of orange, red, or brown.
-  - **Sash/Belt**: A contrasting color, usually tied around the waist.

-- **Accessories**:
-  - **Beads**: Often worn around the neck or wrist, typically wooden or stone.
-  - **Sandals**: Simple footwear, if any.

-- **Physique**:
-  - **Build**: Lean and muscular, reflecting discipline and physical training.
-  - **Posture**: Upright and composed, exuding calmness and focus.

-- **Expression**:
-  - **Face**: Serene and peaceful, often with a gentle smile.

-This character embodies simplicity, discipline, and tranquility, often associated with spiritual and meditative practices.

-To create a detailed 3D character model using Three.js, you can use a combination of basic shapes and more complex geometry to represent different parts of the character.
+To create a detailed `3D Monk Character` model using Three.js, use a combination of basic shapes and more complex geometry to represent different parts of the character.
 Here's a detailed breakdown:

 ### Head and Face
 - **Head**: